 Will Clapp entered the preseason as my top ranked center.
 He really underperformed this season in quite a bit of games on tape to the point where some people have him going undrafted.
 He may be a day 3 pick, but the versatility to play left guard, center, or right guard should intrigue a team to take a flyer on LSU's center.
 In this situation, Clapp can hit the weight room and learn under Ryan Kalil who is one of the leagues best veterans when healthy.

 The Patriots get a middle linebacker for depth who could come in and make an impact as a rookie behind Dont'a Hightower.
 Jack Cichy was a preseason second round pick on Tony Mario's board before missing the entire 2017 season with a season ending injury.
 He had 3 conseuctive sacks ina strong bowl game effort versus Cody Kessler prior to Kessler's brief stint in Cleveland.
-I like Cichy, he's versatile, yet less versatile than
+I like Cichy, he's versatile, but his durability questions knock him down boards.

 Tampa Bay gets the top offensive lineman on the board.
 Ike Boettger lined up at left tackle, left guard, right guard, and right tackle at Iowa.
 Tampa Bay gets him for depth at right tackle with this pick in the sixth round.